mrandrewmills/USAJobs/README.md

 Q. WHAT IS THIS EXACTLY?

-USAJobs announced they would replace their existing Search API in October 2015.
+USAJobs announced they would replace their existing Search API in ~~October 2015~~ January 2016.
 Although the new API is not much more complicated, there were enough differences (i.e. required request headers) that making a PHP utility/helper class seemed potentially helpful to others.

 This is a work in progress, and if other PHP developers want to help identify and/or resolve issues, please feel free to do so.